What is a booster jab?

 Boots opened its first COVID-19 vaccination site in Halifax on 14 January 2021.
 Today, we offer COVID-19 vaccinations at over 50 pharmacies across England.

 Patients will be invited directly by the NHS to book their COVID-19 vaccination appointment at a range of locations across the country, including many Boots Pharmacies.
-Many stores are currently offering a walk in service for those who are receiving their first or second dose of the COVID-19 vaccine.

 For the very latest information about the COVID-19 vaccine, please visit the government website.